nopnop2002/esp-idf-can2usb/README.md

 __NOTE for ESP32P4__
 The full-speed USB OTG port is disabled by default.
-You need to enable it.
+It needs to be explicitly enabled.

 # Software requirement
 ESP-IDF V5.0 or later.